OpenBricks/openbricks/DOCS/README_en.txt

 In order to boot in PXE mode from a Windows host, you'll need the following software :

+* A computer supporting PXE boot mode ;-)
 * An TFTP and a DHCP Server
   (for example "tftpd32", available at http://tftpd32.jounin.net/)
+* For stage 2 loading of files, there are 2 options:
+  -use the SMB server build into windows
-* An NFS Server (for example "Allegro NFS server", available at http://opensource.franz.com/nfs/)
+  -or use an add-on NFS Server (for example "Allegro NFS server", available at http://opensource.franz.com/nfs/)
-* A computer supporting PXE boot mode.

 Download and uncompress (No need to install) the tftpd32 folder somewhere on your disk.
 In this example, lets assume it is : C:\tftpd32